Ahmedsaed/100-days-of-code/Readme.md

 -->

+### Day 98: Sep 30, 2022
+**Thoughts:** I was too tired that day because of the Climathon 2022 so I tool it as a break

 ### Day 97: Sep 29, 2022
 **Project:**

 - Smart University - IoT Project

-**Event:** Today is the closing ceremony where they are going to announce the winners
+**Event:** Today is the closing ceremony where they are going to announce the winners of Climathon 2022

-**Thoughts:** I am super happy as my team ranked the 3rd in the Climathon 2022 and I received a bronze medal, certificate and a prize
+**Thoughts:** I am super happy as my team ranked the 3rd in the Climathon 2022 and I received a bronze medal, a certificate and a prize

 **Photos:**
 <img src="https://user-images.githubusercontent.com/37080003/194305250-a34da6c1-713e-431e-b336-f3bbd4d67667.jpeg" width="400em" />